Orientations of Morse flow trees in Legendrian contact homology: Orientation of pseudo-holomorphic disks

-\begin{proof} The second case is stated in \cite{orientbok}.
-The other two cases also follow from this result, by noting that we can change all positive weights of ${ \w}_A$ and ${ \w}_B$ to negative weights, with the cost of raising the indices of $\dbar_A$ and $\dbar_B$ by the number of positive weights, see \cite{legsub}.
+\begin{proof} The second case is stated in [\cite{orientbok}, Equation (3.6)].
+The other two cases also follow from this result, by noting that we can change all positive entries of ${ \nu}_A$ and ${ \nu}_B$ to negative, with the cost of raising the indices of $\dbar_A$ and $\dbar_B$ by the number of positive weights, see [\cite{legsub}, Section 6.6 -- Section 6.9].
 The glued problem will have the same index as the one we get without changing the weights.
-Thus, in the first case we have to add $n$ to both the index of $\dbar_A$ and $\dbar_B$, and in the second case we have to add in total $n$ to $\ind \dbar_A + \ind \dbar_B$. \end{proof}
+Thus, in the first case we have to add $n$ to both the index of $\dbar_A$ and $\dbar_B$, and in the third case we have to add in total $n$ to $\ind \dbar_A + \ind \dbar_B$. \end{proof}

 \begin{lma} Assume that we are in the situation of gluing as described above.
-Then, for sufficiently large $\rho$, there are exact gluing sequences of the following form. \begin{itemize} \item[a)] If $\sgn\mu_A =\sgn \mu_B>0$ then we get
+Then, for sufficiently large $\rho$, there are exact gluing sequences of the following form. \begin{itemize} \item[a)] If $\sgn\nu_A =\sgn \nu_B>0$ then we get

-\item[b)] If $\sgn\mu_A =\sgn \mu_B<0$ then we get
+\item[b)] If $\sgn\nu_A =\sgn \nu_B<0$ then we get

-\item[c)] If $\sgn\mu_A =-\sgn \mu_B$ then we get
+\item[c)] If $\sgn\nu_A =-\sgn \nu_B$ then we get

-\end{itemize} In the sequences $\eqref{eq:g1}$ and $\eqref{eq:g2}$ we have a canonical isomorphism $\R^n\simeq A(-\{\rho\}\times[0,1])$ via evaluation. \end{lma} \begin{proof} Follows from [\cite{orientbok}, Lemma 3.1] \end{proof}
+\end{itemize} In the sequences $\eqref{eq:g1}$ and $\eqref{eq:g2}$ we have a canonical isomorphism $\R^n\simeq A(-\{\rho\}\times\{1\})$ via evaluation. \end{lma} \begin{proof} Follows from [\cite{orientbok}, Lemma 3.1] \end{proof}

 \begin{rmk} The maps $\alpha_\rho$, $\beta_\rho$ and $\gamma_\rho$ are given as follows.
 First embed the kernels and cokernels of the $\dbar_A$ and $\dbar_B$-operators in the Sobolev spaces associated to $\dbar_{A \#B}$, by cutting off the elements with cut-off functions $\phi_A^\rho, \phi_B^\rho: \Delta(\rho) \to [0,1]$.
 The cut-off functions are required to satisfy